red-machine-games/clash-of-cats-game/README.md

 All code and code-related files are under MIT license.

-All images, sounds and music under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+All images, sounds, and music under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)